vulcainjs/vulcain-samples/05-Calling other services/README.md

 vulcain generate http://localhost:8080
 ```

-This command uses the metadata provided by each service to generate a new class based on a template.
+This command uses metadata provided by each service to generate a new class based on a template.
 Default template is available [here](https://github.com/vulcainjs/vulcain-code-generation-templates/tree/master/microServiceProxy)

 Then you can run the sample with :